jpclipffel/m42pl-commands/README.md

 | `sleep`                              | `sleep.py`            | `Streaming`          | Pause the pipeline execution during N seconds   |
 | `ignore`, `comment`                  | `ignore.py`           | `Meta`               | Comment the command                             |

+And more to come / to add to this list.

 ## Tests

 The testing mechanism is still being build.
 Ultimately, each command